LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

    $ xsltproc -o coverage_report.html coverage_report.xml

 On Windows operating-systems, this processor can be installed using e.g.
 Chocolatey.
-On a POSIX operating-systems (e.g. Linux, macOS, ...) use the system package manager to install it if necessary.
+On a POSIX operating-systems (e.g., Linux, macOS, ...) use the system package manager to install it if necessary.

 The coverage report can include links to the source code when hosted on